 The LU benchmark is a simulated computation fluid dynamics application that uses symmetric successive over-relaxation (SSOR) method to solve a seven-blockdiagonal system resulting from finite-difference of the Navier-Stokes equations in 3-D. This is accomplished by splitting it into block Lower and Upper triangular systems.
 There are at least two methods to implement LU in parallel: hyper-plane and pipelining [16].
 Both methods of parallelization generate highly dependent parallel sections, in which certain sections cannot be processed unless the results from previous sections are ready.
 This kind of dependency will force some of the threads/cores to wait until another thread is done with its part.
 In this case with the usage of threads equal or less than the available cores, all threads and local data for the threads are loaded in the assigned core and its local cache and will be in a wait state.
 When using more threads than the available cores in order to execute all threads concurrently cores will perform context switching to switch from one thread to another by saving the current thread's register conditions and results.
 The second thread's data sets and registers are then reloaded.
 This is done once the execution time assigned for a thread is expired.
 In the case that the second thread is dependent on the results from thread one, if thread one execution is not done and its time is expired and the core switches to thread two, then this thread will be in a wait state and waste the core's time since the required data is not ready.
-This will lead to a dramatic drop in the performance which was noticed in the LU results in figures 7 and 8.
+This will lead to a dramatic drop in the performance which was noticed in the LU results in Figs. 7 and 8.

-Figure 5 Execution Time Results obtained BT, SP, and UA benchmarks (Class B)
+Fig. 5 Execution Time Results obtained BT, SP, and UA benchmarks (Class B)

-Figure 6 Execution Time Results obtained from CG and FT Benchmarks (Class B)
+Fig. 6 Execution Time Results obtained from CG and FT Benchmarks (Class B)

-Figure 7 LU Benchmark Results for Core i7 and Core 2 Quad (Class B)
+Fig. 7 LU Benchmark Results for Core i7 and Core 2 Quad (Class B)

-Figure 8 Throughput Results from LU Benchmark for Core i7 and Core 2 Quad (Class B)
+Fig. 8 Throughput Results from LU Benchmark for Core i7 and Core 2 Quad (Class B)

-Figure 9 EP Benchmark Results for Core i7 and Core 2 Quad (Class B)
+Fig. 9 EP Benchmark Results for Core i7 and Core 2 Quad (Class B)

-Figure 10 Throughput Results from EP Benchmark for Core i7 and Core 2 Quad (Class B)
+Fig. 10 Throughput Results from EP Benchmark for Core i7 and Core 2 Quad (Class B)

-Figures 11- 14 are for the speedup computed for LU, EP, BT and SP benchmarks respectively.
+Figs. 11- 14 are for the speedup computed for LU, EP, BT and SP benchmarks respectively.
 The speedup is computed as stated in the following equation

-$$Speedup = \frac{T_1}{T_N}$$
+Speedup = $$\frac{T_1}{T_N}$$

+Where

-Where T_I is the execution time using single thread T_N is the execution time using N threads
+T_1 is the execution time using single thread T_N is the execution time using N threads

-Speedup values are indication of processor's performance, and the maximum obtained speedup can be used to locate the best (optimal) number of threads to be used for solving any of the tested benchmarks.
-For the Core i7 processor, the maximum speedup obtained from LU benchmark is about 4 when running 8 threads and enabling with the HT support, while it is around 3.7 when HT is disabled and using only 4 threads.
-For the core 2 quad, the highest speedup value is around 3.1 and reached when using 4 threads.
-It can be observed from the figures that the speedup drops drastically when trying to use number of threads more than the available cores.
+Speedup values are an indication of the processor's performance, and the maximum obtained speedup can be used to locate the best (optimal) number of threads to be used for solving any of the tested benchmarks.
+For the Core i7 processor, the maximum speedup obtained from the LU benchmark is about 4 when running 8 threads with HT support, while it is around 3.7 when HT is disabled and four threads are used.
+For the core 2 quad, the highest speedup value is around 3.1 and is reached when using 4 threads.
+It can be observed from the Fig.s that the speedup drops drastically when the number of threads exceeds the number of available cores.